slidenerd/Fpam/README.md

 			<li>Is the person in the SPAMMERS database?
 			<ol>
 				<li>Delete the postId</li>
-				<li>Note the group id where this postId was made</li>
+				<li>Note the group groupId where this postId was made</li>
-				<li>Increment the number of spam posts made by this person under that group id</li>
+				<li>Increment the number of spam posts made by this person under that group groupId</li>
 				<li>Note the created time of this postId [analytics]</li>
 				<li>Note the updated time of this postId [analytics]</li>
 				<li>Note whether created time and updated time are same or different? [analytics]</li>
 				<li>Skip FURTHER PROCESSING</li>
 			</ol>
 			</li>
 			<li>If the person is NOT present in the SPAMMERS database, process that element first on the basis of which we can instantly classify this as a SPAM postId or GOOD postId.
-The postId can be eliminated very quickly as SPAM if PICTURES are not allowed by the admin or LINK_SET is not allowed by the admin.
+The postId can be eliminated very quickly as SPAM if PICTURES are not authorized by the admin or LINK_SET is not authorized by the admin.
 The postId will require significant amount of processing to check for spam words and even more processing if has to check LINK_SET since it requires admin approval.
 Jump to CHECK FOR PICTURE</li>
 		</ul>
 		</li>
 		<li>CHECK FOR PICTURE, does the postId contain a picture?
 			<ul>
 				<li>If NO PICTURE is found, jump to PROCESS THE CONTENT</li>
-				<li>If PICTURE is found, has the admin allowed posts to be made that contain a PICTURE?
+				<li>If PICTURE is found, has the admin authorized posts to be made that contain a PICTURE?
 				<ul>
 					<li>If NOT ALLOWED,
 					<ol>
 						<li>Delete the postId</li>
-						<li>Note the group id where this postId was made</li>
+						<li>Note the group groupId where this postId was made</li>
 						<li>Add this person to the SPAMMERS database</li>
-						<li>Increment the number of spam posts made by this person under that group id</li>
+						<li>Increment the number of spam posts made by this person under that group groupId</li>
 						<li>Note the created time of this postId [analytics]</li>
 						<li>Note the updated time of this postId [analytics]</li>
 						<li>Note whether created time and updated time are same or different [analytics]</li>